biowalter/senes/README.md

 **``SENES``** simulates the random segregation of genetic elements across amitotic divisions in a population of polyploid cells.
 Amitosis is a spindle-independent nuclear division characteristic of polyploid nuclei, which is associated with the random or _quasi_-random segregation of genetic elements to daughter cells.
 This process, also known as _somatic assortment_, may lead to the generation of stable genetic and phenotypic variation in asexually dividing heterozygous cells.

-In combination with empirical data, **``SENES``** may improve our understanding of  the genetic consequences of somatic assortment in asexually reproducing cells and provide fresh insights into the the macronuclear architecture of ciliates.
+In combination with empirical data, **``SENES``** may improve our understanding of  the genetic consequences of somatic assortment in asexually reproducing cells and provide fresh insights into the macronuclear architecture of ciliates.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->